-- Appeals Regulations

 - General Academic Regulations

-- LSE Calendar
+- Classification Schemes

-- Assessment offences including plagiarism

-- Regulations for first degrees

-- Regulations for taught master's degrees.
+- Assessment Offence Regulations

+- Appeals Regulations.

-You can find a full A-Z listing of all of LSE's policies and procedures online at lse.ac.uk/policies
+You can also find a full A-Z listing of all of LSE's policies and procedures online at Ise.ac.uk/policies

 Student Voice

 Student-Staff Liaison Committees

 Student-Staff Liaison Committees (SSLCs) are one of the most important bodies in the School.
 They are a forum for students to discuss their experiences, both in and outside of the classroom, with LSE staff.
 SSLCs are a shared, collaborative endeavour between departments, the Students' Union, central School Services, and, most importantly, students themselves.